Ψ-2C-T-4

 Ψ-2C-T-4, or psi-2C-T-4, also known as 4-isopropylthio-2,6-dimethoxyphenethylamine, is a psychedelic drug of the phenethylamine and Ψ-PEA families.
 It is a positional isomer of 2C-T-4 (4-isopropylthio-2,5-dimethoxyphenethylamine).

-According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved), Ψ-2C-T-4 produced short-lasting threshold psychoactive effects at doses of 8 to 12 mg.
+According to Alexander Shulgin in his book PiHKAL (Phenethylamines I Have Known and Loved), Ψ-2C-T-4 produced short-lasting threshold psychoactive effects at doses of 8 to 12 mg orally.
 Higher doses were not assessed and its effective dose range has not been determined.
 In a subsequent review, Shulgin stated that it was active at doses in the "10 to 20 mg range" but that more study was required to establish its dose range and effects.

+The chemical synthesis of Ψ-2C-T-4 has been described.

 The drug was first described in the scientific literature by Shulgin by 1991 and was further briefly described by him in 2003.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.